 Source: Mutational signatures

-4 Discussion
+4 Discussion To work on once results completed

 Historically considered one of the less immunogenic subtypes of endometrial cancer, p53abn tumors have received minimal attention in immunotherapy research.
 Initial trials showed only modest response rates to pembrolizumab in advanced and recurrent MMRp endometrial cancer (Ott et al. 2017), mirroring similar results in epithelial ovarian cancer (Matulonis et al. 2019).
 More recently, dostarlimab in addition to standard-of-care chemotherapy demonstrated benefit in both MMRd and MMRp cancers (Mansoor R. Mirza et al. 2023), with p53abn cases responding substantially better than NSMP cases (M. R. Mirza et al. 2023).
-We systemically profiled the immune microenvironment in one of the largest cohorts of p53abn endometrial cancers to date, revealing 2 immunologically distinct subgroups defined by extensive and limited infiltration of T cells, B cells, and macrophages.
+Incentivized by these results, we systemically profiled the immune microenvironment in an expansive cohort of 256 treatment naïve p53abn endometrial carcinomas, revealing 2 immunologically distinct subgroups defined by extensive and limited infiltration of T cells, B cells, and macrophages.
 Over half of p53abn cancers are highly infiltrated by TIL, challenging the belief that p53abn cancers are immune depleted (Mendiola et al. 2022).
 Cytotoxic T cells, but not immunosuppressive T regulatory cells, co-localized with tumor cells in TIL-rich tumors.
 TIL-rich tumors expressed high levels of PD1 and PDL1, providing mechanistic rationale for the effectiveness of anti-PD1 inhibitors.
 TIL-rich tumors were also associated with longer overall and disease-specific survival, in contrast to prior findings in smaller cohorts (Aline Talhouk et al. 2019).
 Notably, TILs were more strongly associated with survival in patients with advanced disease, who have the most presing treatment requirements.
 These findings may inform clinical trials of immunotherapies in early-stage endometrial cancer (NCT04634877, NCT04214067), where TILs were not significantly associated with longer survival.

 The pervasiveness of TIL-rich p53abn endometrial cancers underscores potential shortcomings of molecular subtype-based strategies for selecting patients for immunotherapy (Ott et al. 2017; Yamashita et al. 2017).
 While TIL-rich tumors are more frequent in MMRd (78% (Aline Talhouk et al. 2019)) than other subtypes, 53% of p53abn tumors in our study were also TIL-rich.
 Histotype likely has limited importance, as apart from carcinosarcomas, which were mostly TIL-poor, histotype was not associated with TIL status.
 NSMP, the most TIL-poor molecular subtype (Aline Talhouk et al. 2019; Chong Zhang, Wang, and Wu 2023), derived correspondingly limited benefit from dostarlimab in the RUBY trial (M. R. Mirza et al. 2023).
 Thus, TIL response, not molecular subtype alone, may be more informative for stratifying endometrial cancer patients for immunotherapy.